vigneshpalanisamy2351/Global-E-Commerce-Sales/README.md

 **6.Data Engineering & Dashboard Design** Custom Measures: Created using DAX (Total Sales, Profit, Order Count), Interactive Filters: Slicers for Year, Profit Status, Payment Mode,Visual Design: KPI cards, maps, bar charts, and donut charts

 The dashboard acts as a single source of truth, enabling quick and data-driven decision-making for business stakeholders.
+## 📊 Key Performance Metrics

+* **Total Sales:** 479.95K
+  - This represents the overall revenue generated from all transactions
+  - It is calculated by adding all sales values using the SUM of Sales

+* **Total Orders:** 2K
+  - This indicates the total number of transactions/orders placed by customers

+* **Insight:**
+  - Strong revenue combined with a healthy profit margin indicates an efficient sales strategy
+  - The business maintains profitability while scaling order volume
+  - Suggests good cost control and pricing optimization